nueldotdev/jojo-python-assistant/README.md

 python main.py
 ```

-The current prototype mainly supports opening YouTube videos.
-Try commands or input that include a YouTube link or a video title and see how the assistant responds.
-If you share the repository's entrypoint file name, I can add a concrete run example here.
+The current prototype mainly supports opening YouTube videos and searching for info on Wikipedia through the wiki-api.

 ## Contributing
 Contributions are welcome.